symfony/symfony-docs/templating.rst

             </body>
         </html>

-This template defines a really basic HTML skeleton, which you should improve and customize for your project.
+This template defines a basic HTML skeleton, which you should improve and customize for your project.
 It also defines four **blocks**, identified with ``{% block %}`` (``title``, ``stylesheets``, ``body`` & ``javascripts``).